 Set in mortar bed

-For commercial areas requiring landscape pavers that will be subject to high pedestrian traffic or moderate vehicular use, mortar set installation over a prepared concrete bed, reinforced as per local codes or specific load requirements, is generally the preferred installation method for for 3/4″ thick T20 porcelain pavers.
+For commercial areas requiring landscape pavers that will be subject to high pedestrian traffic or moderate vehicular use, mortar set installation over a prepared concrete bed, reinforced as per local codes or specific load requirements, is generally the preferred installation method for 3/4″ thick T20 porcelain pavers.
 The thicker T30 porcelain pavers may however not require mortar set installation for such applications; requirements should be evaluated on a case by case basis.

 Pavers should be laid using appropriate size spacers, ensuring pavers are not laid across expansion gaps.
 Fill gaps between the pavers with cement based grout.